There are many government-backed schemes parents can use to help pay for their childcare, and tiney are able to support the following payment methods.

 Eligibility criteria apply for both schemes, and they cannot be used in conjunction with Tax-Free Childcare - check on www.gov.uk for more information.

-In both cases, the cost of care must be paid by the parent upfront (usually by card), and then they can later claim the cost back.
+In both cases, the cost of care must be paid by the parent upfront (usually by card), and reimbursed upon an approved claim.

 For more details, see our article: How to pay with Universal Credit